sjewyr/cubesgame/readme.md

 ```poetry install```
 ```poetry run python game.py```

-Alternatively for windows user you can launch the game with the executable in WIN directory
+Alternatively for windows user you can launch the game with the executable in WIN directory.
+For linux you can launch the game with the executable in LINUX directory.

 ### Gameplay
 The player controls a white square that appears in the center of the screen, the main objective of the game is to destroy all enemies (red squares).